hjstoff/nodesetexpr-expand/Nodeset-expression-language-specification.md

 # Nodeset expression language specification

+## Language alphabet
-Formal anguages are defined over a finite set of primitive tokens - literals - that constitute the "alphabet" of the language.
+Formal languages are defined over a finite set of primitive tokens - literals - that constitute the "alphabet" of the language.
 The language of nodename expressions, defined here, is for concisely denoting a sets of nodenames.
 Therefore, its alphabet must contain all characters that are valid nodename